Syvxn/AiMO-Project/README.md

 ### Client/Server

-The game decides whether it runs as a server or aclient based on how the game has been exported.
-Web exports are automatically clients, dedicated server builds are servers, and anything else lanches into a sort of debug mode.
+The game decides whether it runs as a server or a client based on how the game has been exported.
+Web exports are automatically clients, dedicated server builds are servers, and anything else launches into a debug menu.

 **NOTE:** The web client is still missing the functionality that fetches/receives player info and actually spawns the player.
-Until this is implemented, run the client from debug mode.
+Until this is implemented, run the client from the debug menu.

 ### Multiplayer Logic